This post may contain affiliate links. Please see our disclosure policy.

 Vegetable oil – using oil instead of butter contributes to the moisture and the density of this cake to make it a proper chocolate mud cake.

-Cocoa powder – this adds chocolate flavour to the cake.
-Use either Dutch-processed or just natural cocoa powder.
+Cocoa powder – Use either Dutch-processed or just natural cocoa powder.

-Raspberry jam – this brings a wonderfully sweet, fruity flavour that complements the raspberries.
-Opt for a good-quality brand with less sugar for the best results.
+Raspberry jam – Opt for a good-quality brand with less sugar for the best results.

 Substitutions and Variations

-Fruit – although this is a Chocolate Raspberry Cake, it is equally delicious with all sorts of berries.
+Fruit – although this is a raspberry chocolate cake, it is equally delicious with all sorts of berries.
 Hulled and sliced strawberries or pitted cherries both look and taste wonderful too.
 Remember to switch up the raspberry jam to match the fruit – e.g. opting for a strawberry jam or cherry compote instead.

 Matcha cream – you can skip the matcha if you want to use plain sweetened whipped cream.
 If using, the amount you use will depend on the type of matcha powder you have so just taste as you go.
 Adding a drop of green food colouring would make the cream bright green on top of the cake, so if you want a bright colour, you could try this!

-Here’s how to make Raspberry and Chocolate Cake
+Here’s how to make a raspberry and chocolate cake

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.